 - Editorial Board Member of the IBA’s Competition Law International

 - Advisory Board Member of the Competition Law Forum at the British Institute of International and Comparative Law

 - Advisory Board Member of the Fordham Competition Law Institute

 - Member of the Bar Council Brexit Working Group

 - Member of the Honourable Society of Lincoln’s Inn and on the Committee of its EU Law Group

-Mathew is bilingual in English and French and fluent in Spanish.
-He also has a working knowledge of German.
+Mathew is bilingual in English and French and is fluent in Spanish and German.